Israel's Bezeq fires up fibre optic speed after slow start

 As Israel’s largest telecoms provider and a one-time government monopoly, Bezeq had been locked in a long battle with the regulator over terms of its fibre deployment.

-Cellcom (CEL.TA) and Partner Communications (PTNR.TA), Israel's two largest mobile phone operators, capitalized on the dispute and began their own fibre rollouts, reaching hundreds of thousands of households.
+Cellcom and Partner Communications, Israel’s two largest mobile phone operators, capitalized on the dispute and began their own fibre rollouts, reaching hundreds of thousands of households.

 Cellcom and Partner said they plan to offer faster speeds but did not give timetables.